 In recent years, the local region and the State of Texas have experienced significant population growth and economic expansion, due to the business-friendly environment and the expansion of the petrochemical industry.
-Investments made by Harris County taxpayers in the Authority's facilities and areas along the Houston Ship Channel over the years also have contributed to economic growth, job creation and expansion of the county, region and state tax base.
+Investments made by local taxpayers in the Authority's facilities and areas along the Houston Ship Channel over the years also have contributed to economic growth, job creation and expansion of the county, region and state tax base.

 In order to accommodate larger vessels and increased cargo demands in the next 10 to 20 years, the Authority must develop, expand and renew its facilities.
 Replacing aging infrastructure, such as the Barbours Cut Terminal which opened in 1977, with more modern equipment supports our legislative mandate to facilitate commerce, navigation and safe waterways.
-We estimate that \$1.1 billion in capital investments will be required during the next five years.